Tips and Resources for Victims of the LA Wildfires

 The Los Angeles Regional Food Bank has been fighting hunger in Los Angeles County for 50 years.
 Through a network of over 600 partner agencies and direct programs, the Food Bank distributes food and essential items while also promoting nutrition education and advocating for policies to improve food security.

-The Food Bank is working with government agencies, nonprofit organizations, and faith-based groups to provide food and essential supplies to residents affected by the wildfires.
+The Food Bank works with government agencies, nonprofit organizations, and faith-based groups to provide food and essential supplies to residents affected by the wildfires.
 Regular updates on food pantry availability and locations are provided on its website.
 Distribution centers operate Monday through Friday from 8 a.m. to 5 p.m. and Saturdays from 8 a.m. to 3 p.m.

-Donations of food, toiletries, and clothing are being accepted at its distribution centers in Los Angeles and Industry, CA. The Food Bank is actively seeking volunteers and financial contributions to sustain its efforts.
+Donations of food, toiletries, and clothing are accepted at its distribution centers in Los Angeles and Industry, CA. The Food Bank is actively seeking volunteers and financial contributions to sustain its efforts.

-9. Mutual Aid LA Network (MALAN)
+16. Mutual Aid LA Network (MALAN)

 Website: